 Teens may worry about pain from surgery.
 They may also worry if surgery will affect their appearance.

 Teens may be concerned about missing school and being away from friends.

 Teens prefer having space and privacy from parents and other adults.
 Being sick or in the hospital can make them feel a loss of privacy and control.

-Teenagers are old enough to understand the details of surgery.
-Talk to your teenager about surgery as soon as it is scheduled.
+Teens are old enough to understand the details of surgery.
+Talk to your teen about surgery as soon as it is scheduled.
 Following are ways you can help prepare him or her for surgery: